willwh/osmf/apps/samples/plugins/AkamaiPluginSample/readme.txt

 The SMIL plugin loads a SMIL document, parses it, and creates MediaElement(s) based on the contents of the SMIL.
 This includes a serial composition of videos and RTMP dynamic streaming.

-*NOTE: there is a bug in the MAST plugin that prevents it from working with the SMIL plugin.
-If both of these are loaded you will not be able to play SMIL content, but all other media samples should work fine with the MAST plugin loaded.

 B. Installation Instructions (Flex Builder)